trailofbits/essence/README.md

 ### Output
-After the function has been called, we return the output of the function together with all global variables as a json object on std out.
+After the function has been called, we return the output of the function together with all global variables as a JSON object on std out.